 LUTs (Look-Up Tables) are color presets that instantly transform the mood, tone, and style of your footage.
 In Premiere Pro, they save time by applying complex color grading in a single click.
 Whether you’re editing a cinematic short, a documentary, or social media content, LUTs can turn flat footage into visually stunning visuals.
+For an even smoother color-grading workflow, make sure your interface is optimized with the best Premiere Pro workspace layout before applying LUTs.

 Types of LUTs for Different Use Cases